+The company is dependent on its parent company, Wessex Learning Trust for financial support.
 The Directors have carefully conisdered the recent Covid-19 events and have taken actions to mitigate the financial impact of the closure of the centre during lockdown and propsectively a reduced operating capacity for the foreseeable future.
 This assessment has considered resources available and likely future cash flows at the date of approving these financial statements.